-- In a food processor add pumpkin, maple syrup, cinnamon, nutmeg, cloves and salt.
-Mix to combine, about 30 seconds.
+- To a food processor, add pumpkin puree, maple syrup, cinnamon, nutmeg, cloves and salt.
+Process to combine, about 30 seconds.

-- Add oats and walnuts, mixing until just combined, about 1 minute.
+- And add oats and walnuts.
+Process until just combined, about 1 minute.

-- Add white chocolate chips and mix until just combine, about 30 seconds - 1 minute.
+- Add white chocolate chips.
+Process until just combined, about 30 seconds to 1 minute.

 - Roll mixture into balls (about 1 tablespoon each) and place onto prepared baking sheet.

 - Place in the fridge for about 30 minutes to chill and firm up a little more.
 Enjoy!
 Note: Properly store leftovers in an airtight container in the fridge and enjoy within a week.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.